-Slave writings of the 18th and 19th centuries are an integral part of the American story and their enormous significance was recognized early.
+The writings of enslaved people of the 18th and 19th centuries are an integral part of the American story and their enormous significance was recognized early.
 In “Narratives of Fugitive Slaves,” an article for the Christian Examiner in 1849, a minister in Boston, Ephraim Peabody, wrote:

 Among the most remarkable productions of the age,— remarkable as being pictures of slavery by the slave, remarkable as disclosing under a new light the mixed elements of American civilization, and not less remarkable as a vivid exhibition of the force and working of the native love of freedom in the individual mind.

-This psychology of a slave and reaction to violence was expressed in Biblical terms by Frederick Douglass in all three of his autobiographies.
+This psychology of an enslaved person and reaction to violence was expressed in Biblical terms by Frederick Douglass in all three of his autobiographies.
 He delineates the decisive moment in his life as the fight against a brutal slave-breaker on a Maryland plantation: “I felt as I never felt before.
 It was glorious resurrection, from the tomb of slavery, to the heaven of freedom.”

 The battle with Mr. Covey was the turning-point in my career as a slave.
 It rekindled the few expiring embers of freedom, and revived within me a sense of my own manhood.
 It inspired me again with a determination to be free … I now resolved that however long I might remain a slave in form, the day had passed when I could be a slave in fact.